UliSchirm/ReachConnectCE/README.md

 * Use ReachView app, which is provided by Emlid, to determine the MAC address of Reach RS+ Bluetooth radio.
 Go to the Bluetooth tab, set Bluetooth to ON and check “Always discoverable” ON.
 The device MAC is then shown in the format 12:34:56:78:90:AB.
 Copy the MAC address and paste it to the file “mac.txt”.
 It is used for pairing Reach RS+ and the field computer.
 * Go to “Position output” tab in ReachView, check Output 1 ON via Bluetooth, output format: LLH.
 * Run ReachConnectCE by clicking the file "ReachConnectCE.exe".

+### Using ReachConnectCE
+* When starting ReachConnectCE, first another software will launch in background, it is called “HookKeys”.
+HookKeys enables you to conveniently toggle between ReachConnectCE and TopSURV by simply pressing the “Home” button on FC-200.
+It also shows/hides the software input panel (keyboard) by pressing the “Down” button.
+* After ReachConnectCE is started will try to establish a Bluetooth connection to Reach RS+, which is defined by the MAC address in “mac.txt”.
+* When Bluetooth connection is established, coordinates will be transformed to UTM, which is most common at least among Germany when performing surveying tasks.
+UTM coordinates and heights are shown in live view.
+UTM zone is also calculated and shown, as well as the solution status “Singe”, “Float” or “Fix”.